Skip to content

 Step 6

-Turn right onto the road and walk to the crossroads, passing the caravan site entrance on your right.
-Cross Lime tree Avenue (great care needed) and turn right following the path between the two avenues of trees.
-Continue until you come to a bridle path on your left – it is marked as cycle route 8.
+Where the path meets the road, turn right and walk to the crossroads, passing the caravan site entrance on your right.
+Cross Lime Tree Avenue (take care of traffic, this can be a busy road) and turn right.
+Follow the path between the two avenues of trees.
+Continue until you come to a bridle path on your left, marked as cycle route 8.
+Go through the double wooden gate.

 A double row of lime trees